WSU-janderson/project6-multiset-design-CriglePig/multisetDesign.md

 ## Extension Feature

 ### Craft Recipe
 The `craft recipe` operation allows the player to consume a set of ingredients from their inventory to create a new item.
-In gameplay, this models Minecraft’s crafting system: combining items like sticks and iron ingots to make a sword or combining wood planks to make a crafting table.
+In gameplay, this could model Minecraft’s in-inventory crafting system (e.g. combining four wood planks to create a crafting table or combining coal with sticks to make torches).
+I think that in-inventory crafting is well within the scope of an inventory built on a multiset but implementing this operation in crafting done on a crafting table could be overstepping some boundaries.

 #### Design
 This operation would take a recipe (a mapping of required item keys to quantities), the `string` key to the intended item to be crafted, and the quantity of items crafted.
 Next, it will check if the player’s inventory contains enough of each ingredient.
 If so, it decrements the quantities for each ingredient in the AVL multiset and adds the crafted item as a new node (or increments its quantity if it already exists).
 Rebalancing occurs as necessary after insertions or deletions.